 For the best guacamole texture, you want slightly chunky avocado and finely chopped onion, cilantro and jalapeño.

-3) Skip the tomato and garlic.
+3) Skip the tomato (maybe) and garlic (definitely).

 Tomato is notably missing from my recipe because mealy, watery, out-of-season pink tomatoes have no business in anything, ever.

 If you have a gorgeous red summer tomato, though, go right ahead.
 Chop it up and stir it in, leaving out as much liquid as possible.

 I also skipped garlic, because its flavor is distracting.
 If you want your guacamole to taste like Chipotle’s, don’t add garlic.

 I’ve discovered that just over 2 teaspoons lime juice per mashed avocado is the perfect ratio for flavor and browning prevention.
 You might need a splash more lime juice if your avocados are particularly large.

 Don’t be stingy with the salt.
 It’s amazing what another pinch can do to bring out guacamole’s best.

 I also added 1/4 teaspoon ground coriander, which offers a little je ne sais quoi and ups the irresistibility factor.
 Coriander is a little trick that I learned from Tessa via her mom.

 If coriander seems like a strange addition, consider that coriander is made of ground cilantro seeds, and cilantro is a key component in guacamole.
 That said, you can skip it if you don’t have it or don’t like it.

 Guacamole can keep for several days if you store it properly.
 Without any help, avocado flesh will turn brown when exposed to air.
 To prevent that from happening, place a chunk of onion on top of leftover guacamole.
 Yes, really!
 Then, cover the top of the bowl with plastic wrap.
 Conveniently, you’ll have half of one onion leftover from this recipe.